18 Must-Have Negotiation Skills For Procurement Professionals

 Defining Replenishment

 Replenishment is more than just refilling customer satisfaction.
-It’s also about checking whether an item should be restocked right after it performed well.
-For example, an item that was on sale for the past few months have already run out.
-Normally, the company will go ahead and order a few dozen more to maximize profits.
-The question here now is that is it right to replenish an item just because it sold well a few months ago?
+It’s also about checking whether an item should be restocked after it performs well.
+For example, an item on sale for the past few months has already run out.
+Normally, the company will order a few dozen more to maximize profits.
+The question is: Is it right to replenish an item just because it sold well a few months ago?

 The Replenishment Process